BlockFutureTech/kortho-docs/intro.md

 - Kortho will set up a special fund to invest in, support and motivate quality developers
 - Kortho will launch a variety of developer events and competitions to discover and explore potential developers around the world
 - Kortho will improve technical service standards, reduce the public chain trading gas fees, for the majority of developers to provide an advantage in the development environment
-- Kortho ecological chain for excellent dApp applications will give wallet, browser, official website and other traffic entry
+- Kortho ecological chain for excellent DApp applications will give wallet, browser, official website and other traffic entry
 - Kortho ecochain will occasionally come up with KTO tokens to encourage quality developers.
 - Kortho ecological chain will open ecological resources, matching high-quality developers and ecological partners of cooperation and win-win